tradle/mycloud/README.md

 **Cause**: something in `redis` upsets `mosca`, but what exactly is TBD **Fix**: `npm run fix:redis`

+**Symptom 5**

+The log is going nuts but the mobile/web client can't seem to communicate with your local MyCloud

+**Cause**: if you have multiple clients connected at once (e.g. mobile, simulator, multiple browser tabs), your machine probably just can't handle it.
+If you've got Dev Tools open and are debugging your lambdas, that exacerbates things.
+This is due to the fact that locally, the serverless environment is simulated by invoking each lambda function as if it's waking up for the first time in a docker container.
+It needs to `require()` everything from scratch, then run itself, then die.
+This is memory/computation expensive.
+**Fix**: turn off the debugger, don't use more clients than your machine can handle.
+Yes, locally, this might only be a 2-5!

 ## Scripts

 ### npm run localstack:start